hillhacks/website/pages/apply.md

 permalink: /apply/
 ---

 All participants are expected to attend the full workshop.
-If you are not able to commit full attendance, we can kindly request that you do not apply.
-Complex Systems Winter School 2020 is being organized as a highly spirit meeting of minds with ample opportunities of engagements.
+If you are not able to commit to full attendance, we kindly request that you do not apply.
+Complex Systems Winter School 2020 is being organized as a high spirited meeting of minds with ample opportunities of engagement.

 **The application process is selective.**